someonelike-u/simple-anime-filtered-encode/README.md

 Pros:
 - Using the least greedy filters
 - Using as few filters as possible
-- The result should be better than the source
 - Can work mostly with decent animations

 Cons: